SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex1/readme.md

 ## Introduction

 In this exercise, you will create an ABAP package and database table.
 In your database table you will define all important fields.
 To fill all your database table fields, you will create an ABAP class and run it.
-With the transactional UI services you will be able to define all your UI services in one step.
+You will use an ADT wizard to generate all the needed development RAP artefacts of your UI service.
 This includes the data model, projection view, service definition and service binding.
 Afterwards you will check your _Travel_ application with the SAP Fiori elements preview.

 - [1.1 - Create Package](#exercise-11-create-package)
 - [1.2 - Create database table](#exercise-12-create-database-table)